 The goal of surgery is to replace the cloudy lens with a permanent, transparent, intraocular lens, made of a specialized plastic.
 These lenses are sometimes referred to as cataract implants.
 Once the cataract is removed, it cannot return.
-In addition to restoring clarity to the patient’s vision, the surgeon has the ability to choose any strength intraocular lens to correct for any underlying refractive error the patient may have had throughout life.
+In addition to restoring clarity to the patient’s vision, the surgeon has the ability to choose any strength intraocular lens for any underlying refractive error the patient may have had throughout life.

 The first type of intraocular lens is the monofocal lens, a lens which lets the patient focus clearly at a single distance, albeit at distance or near.
 The patient will need a pair of glasses to see clearly at near (if clear, uncorrected distance vision is the desired post-surgical result) or at distance (if clear, uncorrected near distance vision is desired post-surgical result).
 The monofocal lens does not correct for underlying corneal astigmatism which may necessitate astigmatic spectacle correction after surgery.

-The second type of intraocular lens is the toric lens, which corrected for corneal astigmatism from within the eye.
+The second type of intraocular lens is the toric lens, which corrects for corneal astigmatism from within the eye.
 This lens is ideal for patients who rely on specials due to an underlying corneal astigmatism.
 The “normal” shape of the corneal is perfectly spherical, like a soccer ball.
 People who have a corneal astigmatism have an irregularly sloped cornea, slimmer to the shape of a football.
 The toric intraocular lens corrects for the irregularly shaped corneal from inside to the eye to let the patients see clearly post-operative without glasses (at a single distance).